AC-Polymer-SDL-4/Stirring-Module/README.md

 -->
 # Operating the Stirring Module
 1. Download Visual Studio Code (VS Code) and Python.
-2. Download the MicroPico Extension, which will be used to control the RPi.
+2. Download the MicroPico Extension in VS Code, which will be used to communicate with the RPi.
 3. Plug in the USB-B end of the cable into the RPi and the USB A end into your computer, while pressing the BOOTSEL button on the RPi.
 This should open a file directory for the RPi on your computer.
 4. **Flash the RPi** by downloading the [UF2 file for the RPi Pico W](https://www.raspberrypi.com/documentation/microcontrollers/micropython.html) and transferring the file into the RPi's directory.
 The file directory should disappear from your files explorer.
 Unplug and replug the RPi to your computer.
 5. Download `stirring_module.py` and open it in VS Code.
-Feel free to edit this script to accomodate for different uses, for example changing the stir speed and duration.
+Feel free to edit this script to accomodate for different uses, for example for changing the stir speed and duration.

-This simple program contains 3 methods for operating the fan, which will be explained below and are also documented in comments within the script.
+This simple program contains 3 methods for operating the fan, which are described below and also documented in comments within the script.
 These methods are called in a try-escape block where the program can be stopped by pressing `ctrl+c` on the keyboard.
-- `initialize_fans()`: This function is for initializing pulse width modulation (PWM) at the given GPIO pin where the fans & PCB are connected to.
+- `initialize_fans()`: This function is for initializing pulse width modulation (PWM) at the given GPIO pin where the fans are connected to.
 Be sure to save the returned object as it will be required for calling the subsequent functions.
 - `stir()`: commands the fans to stir at a given power (0-100) which are controlled through pwm signals, for a designated amount of time in _minutes_.
 - `stop()`: stops the fans
 - `fans.deinit()`: deinitializes the signal for the pin.
 It is to be used at the very end of the program.